 How can counselling help?

-Life can be tough when you are burdened by worrying thoughts and anxieties and in particular if you are an HSP (high sensitive person).
+Life can be tough when you are burdened by worrying thoughts and anxieties.
 Counselling can help you by providing a safe, calm, confidential environment in which to share your thoughts and feelings.
 This will enable you to understand your situation, providing clarity and helping you take positive steps to move forward.
 I can also teach you practical techniques to deal with the stress that often accompanies these difficulties.

 What will happen in our sessions?